Skekdog/Traitor-Docs/src/content/docs/reference/Classes/Participant.md

 A table of items that this participant has purchased, to the number of times they have done so.

+### CharacterCollisionGroup

+`Type: string`

+The character's collision group.
+If you need to update the collision group for the current character, use `Participant:SetCharacterCollisionGroup`.

 ## Methods

 ### TryAddSlayVote